Yes, you can use BackHub to export GitHub issues.

-GitHub repository backups include not only the repository itself but also the metadata like GitHub issues, milestones and more associated with it.
-You can find a list of what is included in a GitHub repository backup here.
+GitHub repository backups include not only the repository itself, but also the metadata, such as GitHub issues, milestones and so on.
+Here are the contents of a GitHub repository backup.

-If you want to export GitHub issues, you must first create a full backup of your repository.
+To export GitHub issues, you must first create a full backup of your repository.
 If you haven’t already, follow the instructions on how to install BackHub here.
 Once installed, wait until the backup of your GitHub repositories is completed.

 The GitHub issue export contains all sorts of information.
-Besides the author, assignee and labels of the GitHub issue, you will find the title and body most important.
+Besides the author, assignee and labels of the GitHub issue, the title and body are important.
 Search for “title”: and “body”: to quickly find what you are looking for.

 You can use the GitHub issue export to archive a repository you are no longer working on, or to process the data for any other purpose.